sudoofus/cifstab/README.md

 # Cifstab
 ### Mount cifs shares using encrypted credentials

-Cifstab is a simple python script which encrypts and stores cifs credentials.
+Cifstab is a simple python script used for encrypting and storing cifs credentials.

+The script is also used for (un)mounting cifs shares and is also able to generate a systemd file for mounting at boot time.

 In short, it is a wrap around 'mount -t cifs' with user credentials encrypted and stored in a sqlite database.

 Formally named cifscloak, cifstab is the new and more appropriate name.